Polina-bis/TranscriBot/README.md

 # TranscriBot
-A telegram-bot for transcribation and summarization of YouTube videos, voice messages, circles etc.
+A telegram-bot for transcription and summarization of YouTube videos, voice messages, circles etc.